Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Accelerated Training and Inference of IGL NN Using DHF in IGL

-We then present the online graph modeling architecture that deploys the NGM NN with the bucketing model of the DHF, as shown in Fig. \ref{fig:online_architecture}.
-Note that we assume the NGM NN has been trained and its parameter is not updated further.
-In this architecture, the NGM process outputs the graph and slot assignments according to online-measured network states and runs in parallel with the network.
+We then present the online graph construction architecture that deploys the IGL NN with the bucketing model of the DHF, as shown in Fig. \ref{fig:online_architecture}.
+Note that we assume the IGL NN has been trained and its parameter is not updated further.
+In this architecture, the online graph construction process outputs the graph and slot assignments according to online-measured network states and runs in parallel with the network.

-In the $m$-th round of the NGM process, $m=1,2,\dots$, the network measures the states $\hat{\mathcal{S}}^{(m)}$, e.g., based on the previous transmissions.
-Then, the NGM process uses the bucketing mode of the DHF to identify the STA pairs likely contending or interfering, indicated in $\mathcal{P}^{(m)}$, as shown in \eqref{eq:repeated_bucketing}.
+In the $m$-th round of the online process, $m=1,2,\dots$, the network measures the states $\hat{\mathcal{S}}^{(m)}$, e.g., based on the previous transmissions.
+Then, the process uses the bucketing mode of the DHF to identify the STA pairs likely contending or interfering, indicated in $\mathcal{P}^{(m)}$, as shown in \eqref{eq:repeated_bucketing}.
 Since the bucketing mode may miss some STA pairs, the process combines $\mathcal{P}^{(m)}$ with STA pairs that had edges generated in the previous $I$ rounds as

 This is because previously generated edges are more likely to be generated in the following rounds.
 Here, $E_{i,j}^{(m-m')}$ in \eqref{eq:online_sta_pair_augment} represents the edge value between STAs $i$ and $j$ in the $(m-m')$-th round.
-The NGM then generates the edges between each of these pairs, forming the graph with the adjacency matrix $\mathbf{E}^{(m)}$.
+The IGL then generates the edges between each of these pairs, forming the graph with the adjacency matrix $\mathbf{E}^{(m)}$.
 The slot assignments, $\mathbf{z}^{(m)}$ and $Z^{(m)}$, are determined by coloring this graph.
-The process takes a duration of $\tau^{(m)}$ milliseconds for the NGM process to perform the bucketing hashing, the graph modeling, and the slot assignments in total.
-Note that the network makes no transmissions during the first round of the NGM process, i.e., during the first $\tau^{(1)}$ milliseconds.
-After the slot assignments are returned from the NGM process to the network, the network starts STA transmissions with the assignments, and the NGM process begins the next round of assignments.
+The process takes a duration of $\tau^{(m)}$ milliseconds for the process to perform the bucketing hashing, the graph construction, and the slot assignments in total.
+Note that the network makes no transmissions during the first round of the online process, i.e., during the first $\tau^{(1)}$ milliseconds.
+After the slot assignments are returned from the IGL process to the network, the network starts STA transmissions with the assignments, and the process begins the next round of assignments.
 The above process repeats until the network stops.